 This course follows the required text, Let the Whole Church Say Amen! by Laurence Hull Stookey (Abingdon Press, 2001).
 Each participant will need a copy of this workbook and should obtain it well before class begins.
 The book is not included in the course fee.
 You will be expected to access the online workshop daily and stay current with the assignments.
 Therefore, obtain, read, and complete the workbook prior to the start of the course for better time management when the course begins.
 You will also need access to a United Methodist hymnal during the course.

-This class has been approved by Discipleship Ministries (formerly the General Board of Discipleship) as an advanced course in Lay Servant Ministries, and is the “prayer” class required for Lay Speaker certification.
-One (1) CEU for clergy and staff is also available.
+This class has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries.
+It is the “prayer” class required for Lay Speaker certification.

 This course is eligible for 1.0 CEU.